ahmedjaved-hub/Home-Lab-Web-Application-and-Firewall/README.md

 DVWA (Damn Vulnerable Web Application)

-⚠️ Disclaimer
+⚠️ Disclaimer:

 This project is for educational and research purposes only.
 The techniques and methods described should only be used in a controlled, isolated lab environment.
 Unauthorized access to computer systems is illegal and unethical.

-📄 License
+📄 License:

 This project is licensed under the MIT License - see the LICENSE file for details.

-🙏 Acknowledgements
+🙏 Acknowledgements:

 The DVWA project for providing a safe environment to practice security.

 The community of ethical hackers and security researchers.